PuddletownDesign/puddletown-bootstrap/readme.md

 3. Bare bones semantic HTML5 templates
 4. Slicknav is already integrated

-Theme away! with the styles.css and index.html files.
+Theme away!
+Start with the styles.css and index.html files.

 # To use with sass and gulp with live reloading